 Grants are designed to enable LEAs and organizations with arts expertise to further create and develop materials for the replication or adaptation of current comprehensive approaches for integrating a range of arts disciplines-such as music, dance, theater, and visual arts, including folk arts-into the elementary and middle school curricula.

-Funds must be used to:
+Funds must be used in elementary and/or middle schools to:

 - Develop materials designed to help replicate or adapt arts programs;